2025 Solar Incentives Guide for Fallsburg, NY - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a specified percentage of your solar system's cost.
+Federal incentives are the type of incentives that you are most likely to have heard of.
+An incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a predetermined percentage of your solar system's cost.

-The ITC applies to solar panels installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
-The credit initially covered 30% of the total cost — for panels, equipment, labor and accessories — although it may range from 26-30%, depending on when your solar system was installed.
-There is no cap on the amount you can claim.
+The ITC is applied to the total cost of solar system installation, including the panels themselves as well as labor, equipment and accessories.
+This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
+The tax credit ranges from 26-30% of total costs depending on when your project was completed.
+There is no maximum amount you can claim.

-To better understand exactly how much the ITC could save you, speak with your local Fallsburg solar panel installation expert.
+To find out exactly how much the ITC could save you, speak with your local Fallsburg solar panel installer.

 State & Local Solar Incentives